beli-sk/archicow/README.rst

 Locations
 ---------

-ArhiCOW packages are available from Cheese shop (PyPI) at https://pypi.python.org/pypi/archicow
+ArchiCOW packages are available from Cheese shop (PyPI) at https://pypi.python.org/pypi/archicow

 The `project page <https://github.com/beli-sk/archicow>`_ is hosted on Github.